I’ve just updated this college dorm must haves article for this year’s class of students going back to college soon. It includes

 Best places for college dorm shopping

-> Why is Amazon on of the best places to college dorm shopping?
+Why is Amazon one of the best places for college dorm shopping?
 One word–convenience.

-> This tells you two things about why Target is one of the best places to shop for college bedding:
+This tells you two things about why Target is one of the best places to shop for college bedding:

-> - Your college student will love the bedding so much that they’ll actually use it.
+- Your college student will love the bedding so much that they’ll actually use it in college and beyond.

-> - The Target bedding holds up so well that when you buy a few sets for freshman year, you might not need to replace them until long after your student graduates.
+- The Target bedding holds up so well that when you buy a few sets for freshman year, you might not need to replace them until long after your student graduates.

 Target has a college dorm registry, too.
 It’s a great option if friends or family want to buy a going away to college gift.

 An important note about places you might go for college dorm shopping.
 Do not, I repeat, do not shop off the store’s list.
 Yes, these store lists tend to include what college students need to bring to college, to be sure.

 But these lists also tend to include “nice to haves” which might actually be banned in your child’s college dorm.
 For example, a slow cooker.